-1. Of humans; an emergent reaction in the eye, by which knowledge is acquired.
+1. Of humans; an emergent reaction in the eye, through which knowledge is acquired.

 2. Of God; a necessary quality entailing awareness of everything that can be seen, for the attributed being.

-The contingent essence’s existence being preferred over its non-existence.
+The contingent essence whose existence was preferred over its non-existence.

-The extrinsic being that prefers existence over non-existence for a contingent essence.
+The being extrinsic to the contingent, that prefers existence over non-existence for it.